sasdf/firstblood/README.md

 with r.timeout(total=1) as timer:
     data = r.after('output: ').line()
     data = r.after('input: ').line(data).after('output: ').line()
-# Whether it hit the timeout of not
+# Whether it hit the timeout or not
 print(timer.safe)

 # Or even nested block